DIVERSE DESTINATIONS · CULTURE · ADVENTURE · MEMORABLE JOURNEYS

 Primate Lodge in Kibale is an exclusive eco-lodge situated in the heart of the Kibale Forest National Park.
 It is surrounded by a lush tropical forest that is home to 13 different species of primates, including the chimpanzees.
 Privately secluded in the rainforest, this safari lodge offers you a truly authentic jungle experience and is the perfect gateway for tracking the primates in Uganda.
 Whether you desire a high level of luxury and comfort, rather stay in a mid range cottage, or want to bring your own tent, Primate Lodge Kibale is the ideal place for you!
 So forget about rushing for the morning chimp tracking.
 Instead, wake up with the sounds of the forest, enjoy a delicious breakfast and prepare yourself for an exciting meeting with the chimpanzees!

 Mweya Safari Lodge offers visitors an unforgettable experience.
-Located on a peninsula within the heart of the Queen Elizabeth National Park, Mweya Safari Lodge is surrounded by the magical Rwenzori Mountains aptly described as the 'Mountains of the Moon'.
-Each room at Mweya Safari Lodge has a breathtaking view of the Kazinga channel.
+Located on a peninsula within the heart of the Queen Elizabeth National Park, the Lodge is surrounded by the magical Rwenzori Mountains, appropriately described as the 'Mountains of the Moon'.
+Each of the guest rooms at Mweya Safari Lodge boasts breathtaking views of the Kazinga channel.
 You can watch the forest hogs grazing the grass outside, as well as the odd curious hippo!
+Your stay here is sure to reward you with the unique experience of luxury in the wilderness.
+After your days of exploring, return to the property for a dip in the outdoor pool overlooking the channel.

 The incredible Silverback Lodge is perched atop the valley overlooking the Bwindi Impenetrable National Park.
 The view is absolutely stunning and the best place to enjoy an evening cocktail, after an adventurous day of tracking.
 Bird watching and sometimes primate viewing is possible right from the front door of your room.
 With only 12 rooms on property, this is actually the largest lodge in the area and remains one of the best value accommodations in the region, while maintaining high standards of comfort and hospitality.